I-I-IT/News-debloat-anti-distractions/README.md

 Firefox's reading mode doesn't remove recommendations, although it often makes them ugly.
 You can still use it on top of the filters to have a more minimalist experience.

+### Example
+This represents the more subtle changes as I already have almost a dozen distraction blocklists.
+See https://github.com/collinbarrett/FilterLists/pull/4806#issue-3036720546